xwal/awesome-stars/topics.md

 ## typescript

+- [jarrodwatts/claude-hud](https://github.com/jarrodwatts/claude-hud) - A Claude Code plugin that shows what's happening - context usage, active tools, running agents, and todo progress
-- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source SuperAgent harness that researches, codes, and creates.
-With the help of sandboxes, memories, tools, skills and subagents, it handles different levels of tasks that could take minutes t
+- [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
+With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo; the best agent harness - previously oh-my-opencode
 - [oven-sh/bun](https://github.com/oven-sh/bun) - Incredibly fast JavaScript runtime, bundler, test runner, and package manager – all in one
 - [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown